 You might think that it’s weak to admit that you’re going through a tough time, but if you have a mental health condition you can’t just ‘snap out of it’.
 There’s more to it than that.
 20% of Australian adults are affected by mental health issues every year, so you are not alone.

 Start by talking to someone you trust – discuss your situation with a friend, partner, family member or a colleague.
 Your doctor is also a good source of information and can help you work out your next step.

 A recent development in support services is the NDIS, a new scheme that offers funding and customised supports to people with some mental health conditions or physical disabilities that are enduring.
 The NDIS works with individuals, their families and carers to develop a personalised plan of support services.
 Get the supports you need to live the life you want.

 You can also access a community service to help you better support your needs.
-For some people, medication or supported accommodation, where assistance can be on-hand when and as you need it, might also be a part of their recovery,
+For some people, medication, the hearing voices network or supported accommodation, where assistance can be on-hand when and as you need it, might also be a part of their recovery.

 Start a journey of recovery